crookedneighbor/habitica-node/README.md

 ## Usage

 You can register, login, get your user object, manipulate your tasks, and parse the content object, among other things.
+For more comprehensive information, [read the documentation](http://crookedneighbor.github.io/habitica-node/docs/).

 ```js
 api.account.register(